eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/annexes/annex-07-mdl-rulebook.md

 ## Introduction

-This document is the mobile driving license (mDL) Rule Book.
+This document is the mobile driving licence (mDL) Rule Book.
 It contains requirements specific to the mDL use case within the EUDI Wallet.
 These requirements hold in addition to the requirements in the Architecture Reference Framework (ARF), see \[ARF\].
 Requirements in the ARF hold for